isaacrankin/launch/README.md

 		grunt

-5. Watch for file changes with Grunt using one of following tasks
+5. Watch for file changes with Grunt.

-	Changes to working SCSS and JS files:

-		grunt watch-all

-	Changes to working JS files:
+This only complies working JS and SCSS.

-		grunt watch-scripts

-	Changes to SCSS files:

-		grunt watch-styles
+		grunt watch

 #####Notes
 If you add another vendor library you'll need to run `grunt`.